Web3-Pi/ethereum-transactions-firewall/README.md

 #### Gas price warning

-If the gas price (for legacy transactions) or fee per gas (for EIP-1559 transactions) is 10% higher than the average If the gas price (for legacy transactions) or fee per gas (for EIP-1559 transactions) is 10% higher than the average price calculated from the last 30 transactions, a warning about high gas price appears.
+If the gas price (for legacy transactions) or fee per gas (for EIP-1559 transactions) is 10% higher than the average price calculated from the last 30 transactions, a warning about high gas price appears.
 This function only works if `METRIC_MODE` is not set to none.